-Board statutory committees are established by the Board of Directors and regularly report on their activities to the Board.
-They are mandated to deal with responsibilities that are outlined in the bylaws or enabling legislation of the association, for example, member discipline, member ethics, board nominations or the audit of the association.
-Statutory committees are always chaired by a Board Director and can be comprised of both Directors and non-directors.
-Board statutory committees are ongoing and provide written reports at each Board of Directors’ meeting.
+The Board of Directors establishes Board Statutory committees.
+They must deal with responsibilities in the bylaws or enabling legislation of the association—for example, member discipline, member ethics, board nominations, or the association’s audit.
+Moreover, statutory committees must have a Board Director as chair and can also have directors and non-directors.
+Overall, Board statutory committees are ongoing and provide written reports at each Board of Directors’ meeting.

 CEO Working Committees

 This is a written report provided for each meeting of the Board of Directors—verbal reports are not permitted.
 The report is circulated in advance of the Board meeting.
-It is not read at the meeting, but the CEO does respond to questions from the Directors about its contents.
-The CEO must report on any breaches of the CEO Code of Conduct and also reports upon the activities of the CEO working committees.
+It is not read at the meeting, but the CEO can respond to questions from the Directors about its contents.
+The CEO must report on any breaches of the CEO Code of Conduct and also reports on the activities of the CEO’s working committees.

 Task Force and Board Statutory Committee Reports

-These are written reports that are provided for each meeting of the Board of Directors—verbal reports are not permitted.
-The reports are circulated in advance of the Board meeting.
-They are not read at the meeting, but the task force/committee Chairs do respond to questions from the Directors about their contents.
+These written reports prepare members for each meeting —verbal reports are not permissible.
+Organizations must circulate reports in advance of the board meeting.
+They are not read at the meeting, but the task force chairs respond to the Directors’ questions about their contents.

 The Board of Directors may, at any time, engage an independent third party to review any management or policy area of the organization.
 The independent third party will report directly to the Board on the CEO’s adherence to approved policies or compliance with generally accepted management practices.